List of Dutch inventions and innovations: Sports and games

-Speed skating, which had developed in the Netherlands in the 17th century, was given a boost by the innovations in skate construction.
-Speed skating, or speedskating, is a competitive form of skating in which skaters race each other over a certain distance.
-Types of speed skating are long track speed skating, short track speed skating and marathon speed skating.
-In the modern Olympic Games, long-track speed skating is usually referred to as just "speed skating", while short-track speed skating is known as "short track".

-Yachting (sport sailing) (17th century)

-Sailing, also known as yachting, is a sport in which competitors race from point to point, or around a race course, in sail-powered boats.
-Yachting refers to recreational sailing or boating, the specific act of sailing or using other water vessels for sporting purposes.
-The invention of sailing is prehistoric, but the racing of sailing boats is believed to have started in the Netherlands some time in the 17th century.
-While living in the Dutch Republic, King Charles II of England fell in love with sailing and in 1660, took home the Dutch gifted 66-foot yacht he called Mary.
-The sport's popularity spread across the British Isles.
-The world's first yacht club was founded in Cork, Ireland in 1720.

 International Skating Union (1892)

 The International Skating Union (ISU) is the international governing body for competitive ice skating disciplines, including figure skating, synchronized skating, speed skating, and short track speed skating.
 It was founded in Scheveningen, Netherlands, in 1892, making it the oldest governing international winter sport federation and one of the oldest international sport federations.

 The first official World Championships in Speed Skating (open to men only) directly under the auspices of the ISU were held in Amsterdam in 1893.

-Korfball (1902)

-Korfball (Korfbal in Dutch) is a mixed gender team sport, with similarities to netball and basketball.
-A team consists of eight players; four female and four male.
-A team also includes a coach.
-It was founded in the Netherlands in 1902 by Nico Broekhuysen.

 Tiki-taka (1990s)

 FC Barcelona and the Spain national football team play a style of football known as Tiki-taka that has its roots in Total Football.
 Johan Cruyff founded Tiki-taka (commonly spelled tiqui-taca in Spanish) during his time as manager of FC Barcelona (1988–1996).
 The style was successfully adopted by the all-conquering Spain national football team (2008–2012) and Pep Guardiola's Barcelona team (2009–2011).
 Tiki-taka style differs from Total Football in that it focuses on ball movement rather than positional interchange.